-- Dye or Pigment Ink (You don’t want an ink that is prone to spreading)
+- Pigment Ink (You don’t want an ink that is prone to spreading)

 Step 2- Cut excess tissue paper around the image.
-If a multiple ply or thick tissue, you may want to separate the layers and use only the top layer.
+If a multiple layer or thick tissue, you will want to separate the layers and use only the top layer.

-Step 4- Starting from the center and working towards the edges, use a heat gun gently over the surface of the wax paper/candle.
+Step 4- Use a heat gun over the surface of the wax paper/ candle.
+Starting from the center and working towards the edges – you are just trying to melt it a little.
 You don’t have to burn the candle wax.
 If you have good lighting, you can see the the wax paper start to stick to the candle wax.
 Make sure all edges are properly sealed.

 Step 5- Peel off the wax paper.
 Voila!
 The tissue paper has magically melted into the candle.
 If done properly, you will not be able to see a texture difference between the tissue paper and the candle.

-Looking for more Easy Holiday Crafts?
+Looking for more Easy Crafts?
 Check these out:

 - DIY Pumpkin Topiary

-- How to Print on Fabric with Your Home Printer
+- How to Transfer Images to Fabric with Your Home Printer

 - Over 30 Easy and Fabulous Halloween Decorating Ideas